 We expect that, upon completion of the Series, families will continue to advocate for and work to create change for their families and will be willing to help other families in their areas to do the same.
 The Series organizers provide support to families as they continue to do this.
 Events are held to re-connect the Series participants from time to time.

-Families who have completed the Series during the past twenty years have had a tremendous impact on systems change for families and individuals with disabilities in Massachusetts.
+Families who have completed the Series have had a tremendous impact on systems change for families and individuals with disabilities in Massachusetts.
 Family members have been active in policy and decision making locally, regionally and statewide and some have decided to do legislative advocacy work.
 Some families have been involved in community organizing and advocacy on a local level.
 Others have used their talents and skills to create change for their child with a disability and/or their families.

 “Use anger and indignation as kindling, but let your vision be the flame and us as the keepers of the flame.”

 “I'm not hearing as much 'You can't.'
 I think part of that is because there's been a change in me.
 I've moved to more of the 'Why not?'
 People say no because they don't don't know, they're afraid.
 So I take responsibility to educate people.”

 “I look at the vision as a guiding light for us.
 At first, my vision was in my head.
 It's moved to becoming a part of me, inside.
 The vision has guided our decision making.
 Alot of times you don't even think, you just do it.”

 “We can transform while we are just muddling through.
 We can do amazing things in the quiet corners of our ordinary days.”

 - CONTACT - BUILDING A HOME CONFERENCE - A FULL LIFE AHEAD SERIES